RAIMAD

 Parameters

-angle: float
+angle: Num

 The rotation angle, specified in radians in the positive direction.